m0k1/FairCoinWidget/README.md

-coinwidget.com
+getfaircoin.net/widget
 ==============

-*The Bitcoin and Litecoin Donation Button*
+*The Faircoin Donation Button*

-Visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.
+Visit http://getfaircoin.net/widget for full documentation, demo, and a link code wizard.

-CoinWidget was created by http://scotty.cc/ (hire me for your next project!)
+That's a fork for ad Faircoin to CoinWidget, created by http://scotty.cc/ (hire me for your next project!)

 Released under the Open Source **MIT License** (see **LICENSE** file for details).